new car financing

 This is when you borrow money directly from bank, credit union or finance company and use that loan to pay for the car, which allows you to comparison shop to find the best deals and to know the credit terms — like annual percentage rate, length of term and maximum amount — before you get to the dealership.

-Some financial institutions, like AAA, can offer you both an auto loan and all the ancillary products like an extended warranty, debt protection and other coverages at a significantly lower price than a dealership (which typically makes its money of the sale of these products).
+Some financial institutions, like AAA, can offer you both an auto loan and all the ancillary products like an extended warranty, debt protection, GAP protection and other coverages at a significantly lower price than a dealership (which typically makes its money of the sale of these products).

-For example, on the average car, AAA can help a buyer secure key fob replacement, tire and wheel protection and dent and ding protection for less than the price of replacing a single key fob, McGee said.
+For example, on the average car, AAA can help a buyer secure key fob replacement, tire and wheel protection and dent and ding protection for less than the price of replacing a single key fob, Lyons said.
 And unlike a mortgage application, applying for an auto loan is a fast and easy process that takes only a few minutes, he added.

 Dealership Financing